Ugonz86/capstone2/README.md

 ##### by _**Uriel Gonzalez**_

 ### Description
-I wanted to create a model for a financial website in React.js.
-Something essential that I would use.
-With that in mind I decided to create a website where users can pay bills their utility bills.
+As a business minded person I wanted to build a service of essential use for everyone.
+A model for a financial website I could potentially sell after full development.
+With that in mind I decided to start building a website where users can pay their utility bills, all in one place.
+This project is currently in progress and constantly changing as my learning advances.

 On eBills, users can:
 ```